-- 1. Sell unique items made by crafters or professional traders.
+- 1. Sell unique items made by crafters or professional stallholders.

-- 3. Support small businesses and by attending we a choosing to keep the money within our own communities.
+- 3. Support small businesses and by attending we a choosing to keep the money within our own communities and support local trade.

 The markets are popping up all around the UK and they do vary in quality, size and curation.
-They also complement the town’s usually activity to bring out potentially new customers to the high street.
+They also complement the town’s usual activity to bring potentially new customers to the high street.

-Some companies are loosing themselves a little and allowing none handmade items in — doesn’t that defeat the object of it being a makers market?
+Some companies are losing themselves a little and allowing none-handmade items in — ‘Doesn’t that defeat the object of it being a Makers Market?!’, we hear you ask.

-For us it is hard to check out month on month the products sold at these events but usually these markets host a range of both food and craft and also have a good bit of live entertainment to ensure fun is had by all.
+For us, it is hard to check out month-on-month the products sold at these events, but usually these markets host a good range of both food and crafts, and also have a good bit of live entertainment to ensure fun is had by all.

-Some markets are moving away from the term ‘makers market’ too due to the commonality of the word and trying to dissemble themselves from other events not run by them.
+Some markets are moving away from the term ‘makers market’, due to the commonality of the word, and trying to dissemble themselves from other events not run by them.

-Here is a list of makers markets that can be found around the UK and generally they are all of a really high standard.
+Here is a list of Makers Markets that can be found around the UK, and generally they are all of a really consistently high standard.

-South Coast Makers Markets – These are Bournmouth based and have a great set up within a few locations.
+South Coast Makers Markets – These are Bournemouth-based and have a great set up within a few locations.
 They are also eco-friendly.
 You can read more about these type of markets in our recent blog.

 The Makers Markets – These can be found across Manchester, Lancashire, Liverpool, Cheshire and Staffordshire.
-I am sure we can expect more from these over the coming months.
+I am sure we can expect more from these over the coming months and years!

-London based Local Makers Markets are a treat to the creative senses.
-Gorgeous smells to many talented folk selling their wares, there’s so much to see and be inspired by.
+London-based Local Makers Markets are a treat to the creative senses.
+From gorgeous smells to many talented folk selling their wares, there’s so much to see and be inspired by.

 Mon Amie Makers Market – this is the most adorable little event in Kibworth, Leicestershire.
-Having visited, we know you wouldn’t be disappointed with these.
+Having visited, we know you wouldn’t be disappointed with these sweet artisan crafts.

 So we say – head out to your local markets and enjoy all that they have to offer!
 Shop local, shop small, shop independent – and support British trade whilst having fun!